Understanding persistent schistosomiasis: DRIVERS project

 • Assess clearance, reinfection rates, and egg shedding before and after treatment.

-• Identifying drivers of treatment failure such as:
+• Identifying drivers of persistence such as:

 • Poor worm-burden reduction post-treatment